sosedoff/lxc-ruby/README.md

 Supported LXC versions:

 - 0.7.5
-- 0.8.0-rc1
+- 0.8.0
-- 0.8.0-rc2 - in works

 For testing purposes you can use [Vagrant](http://vagrantup.com/) with [VirtualBox](https://www.virtualbox.org/).
-Most of functionality was tested on 64-bit Ubuntu 11.10 and 12.04.
+Most of the functionality was tested on 64-bit Ubuntu 11.10 and 12.04.
+Recommended version is 12.04.
 Additional boxes could be found [here](http://www.vagrantbox.es/).

 ## Installation